- The Nelson Nordic Ski Club trails operate from mid-December to late March

 Euphrates – A continuation of the Busk trail south from where you cross the Salmo River.
 Named after the Euphrates mine across the river from the trail.
 Crown land.

 Clearwater – Keep left from the kiosk at Clearwater parking lot.
 15 km round trip along the Clearwater Creek FSR.
-7.5 km up a gentle grade with a viewpoint loop, a short wooded loop at 3 km and an old growth forest loop at the end.
+Climb 7.5 km up a steady grade with a few steeper hills.
+Options include a viewpoint loop, a short wooded loop at 3 km and an old growth forest loop at the end.
 Returning takes half the time and is twice the fun!
+Download a map showing Clearwater hill grades.

 Beaumont – The Beaumont trail is currently closed.